msan622/spring-2014-template/homework2/Homework 2.md

 ------------------------------

 In your discussion, show a screenshot of your visualization followed by a brief description of how to interact with your visualization.

+If you choose to customize your visualizations beyond the requirements in the [Visualizations](#visualizations) section, please clearly list and discuss your customization.
+It is important you explain _what_ you did and _why_ you did it.

 Submission
 ------------------------------